 Juvederm Vollure is a real winner.

 The newest addition to the Juvederm palate of fillers is a softer and more moldable filler that’s FDA-approved for a correction lasting up to 18 months.
-Jill is delighted with this new gem, especially for the nasolabial folds.
+Our nurse injector is delighted with this new gem, especially for the nasolabial folds.
 She sees a very natural correction with less swelling.
 What’s not to like?

 New applicators take it up a notch.